 Everybody's talking about Facebook fans and likes.
 In case you are a novice to Facebook, or perhaps an informal user of Facebook, you may not realize, or understand fully exactly what a like or fan is.
 Make sure to read this article and you will then learn everything about them.

 A like is a way to give positive feedback or to connect with things you care about on Facebook.
 You can like content that your fans post to give them feedback, or like a page that you want to connect with on Facebook.
 You can also connect to pages and content by way of social plugins or advertisements both on and off Facebook.
-In addition to randomly obtaining fans, you can buy likes on Facebook to increase the likes, or fans, given to your Facebook account.

 Get Facebook Fans